At Cantilever, we strive to provide fair and generous compensation which keeps team members happy staying with us for the long haul.

 Finally, salary transparency is an important factor in fighting wage discrimination, so we hope that taking steps like this will prevent accidental bias in hiring and compensation negotiation.

-We have opted to pay in USD.
 We originally wanted to pay in local currency, because in theory it makes purchasing power remain more consistent during currency fluctuations, but the independent movement of different currencies can lead to significant USD pay gaps between employees in the same role, which can morph into real pay gaps.
 USD fluctuations tend to incur local purchasing power fluctuations anyway, so there is not much escaping that volatility.
 If we consider Remote to be its own labor market, the currency of that market is certainly USD (for now).

 About the Payment Tiers